 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary through email at paul.b@howegreenhouse.essex.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) anna.l@howegreenhouse.essex.sch.uk, caroline.m@howegreenhouse.essex.sch.uk, julie.s@howegreenhouse.essex.sch.uk and claire.h@howegreenhouse.essex.sch.uk - If the school's DSL and deputies are not available or cannot be reached, please directly contact children's services on 0345 6037627 (Essex) or 0300 1234043 (Herts)
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary through email at paul.b@howegreenhouse.org - When the DSL is absent, please contact school's Deputy DSL(s) anna.l@howegreenhouse.org, molly.b@howegreenhouse.org, julie.s@howegreenhouse.org and claire.h@howegreenhouse.org - If the school's DSL and deputies are not available or cannot be reached, please directly contact children's services on 0345 6037627 (Essex) or 0300 1234043 (Herts)